Welcome to Goizueta! Your Business Librarians are looking forward to working with you as you begin your PhD coursework and your dissertation research.

 Email ECDS to set up an appointment, or visit ECDS on the third floor of the Robert W. Woodruff Library.

 CFDE supports faculty in the areas of teaching, research, and professional development, offering programs and resources designed to assist faculty at every level of their professional careers.
 CFDE’s programs include writing groups, teaching consultations, and more.
 Sign up for the listserv to learn about forthcoming programs and events.

 CFDE is located in the Woodruff Library, Suite 216.

 Get started with these cheat sheets:

-Writing papers in Microsoft Word: check out the tutorials in Lynda.com for tips using Word for your research, including citation placement.
+Use LinkedIn Learning for tips using Word for your research, including citation placement.

 The Laney Graduate School has a breath of information on preparing to complete your degree and submitting your Electronic Thesis or Dissertation (ETD).